Meadow

-Meadows attract a multitude of wildlife and support flora and fauna that could not thrive in other habitats.
+Meadows attract a multitude of wildlife and support flora and fauna that cannot thrive in other habitats.
 They are ecologically important since they provide areas for animal courtship displays, nesting, food gathering, pollinating insects, and sometimes sheltering if the vegetation is high enough.
 Intensified agricultural practices (too frequent mowing, use of mineral fertilizers, manure and insecticides) may lead to declines in the abundance of organisms and species diversity.
 There are many types of meadow, including agricultural, transitional, and perpetual – each being a unique and important part of the ecosystem.

 Like other biomes, meadows will experience increased pressure (including on their biodiversity) owing to climate change, especially as precipitation and weather conditions change.
 However grasslands and meadows also have an important climate change mitigation potential as carbon sinks: deep-rooted grasses store a substantial amount of carbon in soil.